 Do you know what you’re having?

 Ah, huge question!
 And yes, we do!
 You’re all getting the exclusive here… we are having a BOY!
 I was able to find out fairly early via a blood test (it’s called the informed pregnancy screen for those of you wanting to know) and we’re over the moon to be having a little man.
+There were other ways we were considering finding out the gender of our little boy, such as the prenatal gender DNA test Australia offer.
+They use this special DNA testing technology to determine the gender in as little as seven weeks’ time!
+No blood testing required either, however, this wasn’t necessarily something that bothered me so instead of waiting for this home testing kit, I went to our local clinic.
 Mini Eric!
 I just can’t wait to meet our little gentleman this summer.

 How do you think the blog will change now that you’re a mom-to-be?